Search

 Information

 SPI-based e-paper displays cannot use HDMI for communication due to fundamental differences at the physical layer, protocol layer, and application scenarios.
-A detailed technical analysis follows:
+Below is a detailed technical analysis explaining these incompatibilities.

 1. Physical Layer Differences